tomrussobuilds/orchard-ml/README.md

 - **Modularity and Structure**: Code has been separated into clean, modular components (`scripts/`) to enforce single responsibility principle and decouple execution (`main.py`) from business logic.
 - **Robust Pathing**: Implemented dynamic `PROJECT_ROOT` detection in `utils.py` to ensure all outputs (models, logs, figures) are correctly saved relative to the project root, regardless of where the script is executed (local or Docker container).
+- **Accuracy vs. Reproducibility Balance**: **The pipeline prioritizes fully deterministic reproducibility.** While running in "Fast Mode" (`num_workers > 0`) is faster, the "Strict Reproducibility" mode (`num_workers=0`) guarantees bit-per-bit identical results at the expense of a longer training time.
+This trade-off is managed automatically via `DOCKER_REPRODUCIBILITY_MODE` environment variable.

 ---